Deploy NetSpeek Edge in VMware Fusion as VMDK

 Linux > Debian 12.x 64-bit

-- For the virtual disk option, select Use an existing virtual disk, then browse to and choose your provided .vmdk file.
+1. For the virtual disk option on the Configuration step, select Use an existing virtual disk, then browse to and choose your provided .vmdk file.

 3. Adjust VM Network Settings

-Note: The below network configuration interfaces are examples from MacOS Catalina, to bridge a WiFi network connection held by the host machine.
-The precise steps to bridge a network connection in your environment will differ based on the OS and network connectivity method of your host (e.g., a Windows host running VMware Fusion connected by Ethernet will have a different procedure than the example below).
+The below network configuration interfaces are examples from MacOS Catalina, to bridge a WiFi network connection held by the host machine.
+The precise steps to bridge a network connection in your environment will differ based on the OS and network connectivity method of your host (e.g., a host running VMware Fusion connected by Ethernet will have a different procedure than the example below, as could a host with a different OS version, etc).

-- Under Bridged Networking, select Wi-Fi to allow the VM to be accessible from your local network.
+1. Under Bridged Networking, select the host network to bridge to the VM (in this example, the host’s WiFi connection) to allow the VM to be accessible from your local network.

-- On your host or another device on the same network, open a browser:
+On your host or another device on the same network as the Edge VM, open a browser and navigate to:

 http://<vm-ip>:8080

-Note that if your browser defaults to HTTPS (which is certificate-secured connections to websites), you will need to manually specify an HTTP url, including the port 8080, precisely as described in the example above.
-The NetSpeek Edge does not support HTTPS connections to the web UI in order to avoid connection problems introduced by self-signed certificates when using HTTPS.
+If your browser defaults to HTTPS (which is certificate-secured connections to websites), you will need to manually specify an HTTP URL, including the port 8080, precisely as described in the example above.
+The NetSpeek Edge does not support HTTPS connections to the web UI in order to avoid browser compatibility problems with self-signed certificates.

-- You should see the NetSpeek Edge Service Management UI.
+You should see the Edge Client Service Management UI login page, as shown below.